 What if your son was married at the age of 18, but divorced a year later?
 He is now 20 years old.
 If you file papers for him today, he is a “child” because he is now unmarried and still under 21.
 Once he turns 21, he is now your “son.”

-As the family visas chart above illustrates, a child of a U.S. citizen qualifies for classification as an “immediate relative.”
+As the family visas chart, above, illustrates, a child of a U.S. citizen is classified as an immediate relative.
 This means his or her paperwork will move relatively quickly through the green card process.

 Adopted Immigrant Children

 If you adopt an immigrant child before he is 16 years old, and he has been in your legal and physical custody for two years before the adoption, you are allowed to file a family petition to immigrate your adopted son.

 Adopted Orphan Immigrant Children

 The rules for immigrating an adopted orphan are more complicated.
 In addition, only immigrant orphans adopted by a U.S. citizen qualify as children under immigration law.